 "Perhaps," we tell him thinking of the weak-stomached tourists, "you'd be better off leaving that last part out."

 The sail up the coast through the archipelago to Mike's Camp on the sparsely-inhabited island of Kiwayu takes seven hours.
 While we cuddle up, the crew — Mamela, Mohammed (Kikebe), Ahmed (Mwarabu), and Yusuf — stay alert, stepping gingerly over our sleeping bodies, tying and untying the mast, navigating the channels, and covering us when the breeze picks up.
 They've come equipped with solar lights, flashlights, and a jiko (charcoal brazier) for cooking.
 I sleep deeply, the boat like a cradle rocking me into dreamland.
-We wake with the sun to a hot breakfast of eggs, samosas, and coffee and substitute our morning shower with a dip in water so clear I can see my chipping toe nail polish beneath me.
+We wake with the sun to a hot breakfast of eggs, samosas, and coffee, substituting our morning showers with a dip in water so clear I can see my chipping toe nail polish beneath me.
 Andrew innocently jokes about a fresh water rinse.
 They deliver, pouring a jug over his head on the dock.

 "You guys think of everything," Andrew says.